-- 1. Applicants with a graduate-level degree as defined above in option 1 above must have a minimum total of five (5) years (measured as 60 months) of full-time student affairs or services-related work experience as detailed below. - 2.
-Applicants whose highest earned degree is either a bachelor's or associate's degree as described in option 2 above, may qualify with a minimum total of seven (7) years (measured as 84 months) of full-time student affairs or services-related work experience as detailed below.
+- 1. Applicants with a graduate-level degree as defined above in option 1 above must have a minimum total of three (3) years (measured as 36 months) of full-time qualifying employment experience as detailed below. - 2.
+Applicants whose highest earned degree is either a bachelor's or associate's degree as described in option 2 above, must have a minimum total of four (4) years (measured as 48 months) of full-time qualifying employment experience as detailed below.